 Situational Ethics - A philosophy which promotes the idea that, when dealing with a crisis, the end justifies the means and that a rigid interpretation of rules and laws can be set aside if a greater good or lesser evil is served by doing so.

 Imagine you are invited to dinner at the house of a friend.
-You arrive, exchange polite conversation, enjoy a few appetizers and sit down at the table.
-Midway through the main course you suddenly begin shouting at the other guests, overturning the chairs, grab the host out of his chair and begin physically assaulting him.
+You arrive and sit down to eat.
+Midway through the main course you suddenly rise up, begin shouting and overturning chairs.
+You grab the host out of his chair and begin physically assaulting him.
+That would normally be considered inappropriate social behavior.

 Examples of Situational Ethics: